Tulamben, Bali, Indonesia. 2-5 October, 2017.

 The number of athletes is limited to 20.
 Registration for Australian AFA members is now open!
 Registration for non-Australian AFA members opens on 8 July.
 Registration for non-AFA members opens on 15 July (note, Australian athletes, and Australian residents must be members of the AFA; non-AFA members must pay a $20 competition membership fee).
 The competition fee is AU$460.
 Full payment is required to confirm your place in the competition.
 Withdrawal before the competition will result in forfeiture of 90% of the competition fee.

-Registration for Australian athletes is now open.
+Registration for all athletes is now open.
 Please fill out this form to register (note that payment is via Paypal).
 Registration closes on 25th of September, or when all spaces are filled.

 Competition fees include: